hieu748159263/hieu748159263/README.md

 ### 👨‍💻 About me
 - 🏫 I'm currently a college student at [Hanoi University of Science and Technology](https://en.hust.edu.vn/).
-- 🐍 I'm learning Python and other stuff to become a successful software developer.
 - ⏲️ I'm interested in making educational and productivity apps.
 - ✨ My hobbies are listening to music and learning about new things.
 I also have a [Youtube](https://www.youtube.com/channel/UCrFSYPQc_GjAAXo6pEG3jTw) channel where I occasionally post some playlist I make.
 <hr/>